 The subject of the email is "Your link to "Arduino: A Starting Up Guide For Complete Beginners" (PDF ebook)"

-This is my story, but also the story of thousands of other Makers I have been fortunate to help since 2013.
+Yes, I am Peter.
+But my story, is also the story of thousands of other Makers I have been fortunate to help since 2013.

 People just like you.

 People who want to enjoy every minute they spent programming, soldering, tinkering, and learning.